bolognapietro/Project_SignalImageAndVideo-BrainAnalysis/README.md

         <img width="25%" src="assets/code_overview/adjusted_brain_fix.png"/>
     </p>

-4. **Segmentation and Classification**: In this phase, the final image undergoes segmentation using the K-means algorithm.
+4. **Segmentation and Classification**: In this phase, the final image undergoes segmentation using the K-Means algorithm.
 Subsequently, a very basic classification approach is employed: each segment's area (colored pixels over black pixels) is utilized to differentiate regions.
 Typically, the analyzed segments exhibit a relatively consistent number of colored pixels, facilitating classification.
 This classification process organizes segments based on size, beginning with the smallest:

     * Cerebrospinal fluid
     * Grey matter
     * White matter<br><br>

     ```python
-    # Perform segmentation using K-means
+    # Perform segmentation using K-Means
     images = segmentation.kmeans_segmentation(src1=img, src2=brain)
     ```